LTUC/amman-dotnet-401d2/curriculum/class-27/facilitator/README.md

-# Facilitators Guide:  Authentication, Authorization, Cookies
+# Facilitators Guide:  MVC Forms

 ## Overview

-We'll be introducing students to 2 major web app features in this class: Cookies as a general means of local storage and Login/Authentication
+Proper execution of forms, tying them to data models and handling errors ... getting forms right is the key to CRUD!

 ### How does this topic fit?

 **Where we've been**:
-In the previous class students created an Admin Dashboard scaffold, mapping out an administrator's various workflows.
+In the previous class students created an Admin Dashboard scaffold, mapping out an administrator's various workflows, and have "protected" their routes with Authorization as well as perhaps some conditional logic in the views to hide/show elements based on role.

 **What are we focusing on today**:
-Today, we'll be adding Login and Authentication to the system, using cookies to maintain our login status between sessions, using Identity
+Today, we'll be getting into the rendering of Forms that are bound to our data models so that we can easily save data to the DB as well as to provide a solid user experience

 **Where we're headed**:
-Next class will have the students wiring up all of the CRUD operations for the admin dashboard, behind the authentication wall.
+Next class will have the students connecting to Azure Blog Storage to upload images of their products in the store.
+This will be the first time dealing with a true 3rd party api

 ## Learning Objectives

 Review the detailed objectives in today's [student-facing readme](../README.md).

-> Our primary outcomes and goals for the day are a core understanding of how cookies work in general, and specifically how Identity uses them in a .net web application
+> Our primary outcomes and goals for the day are to be familiar with CRUD forms programming patterns, POSTing data, and general user workflow.

 ## Preparation

 - Practice the demo
-- Be prepared to discuss cookie security and issues
+- Be prepared to discuss error handling

 ## Lecture Outline